-Please see individual ‘class pages’ for an outline of curriculum topics to be delivered in the Academic Year 2017-18.
+Please see individual ‘class pages’ for an outline of curriculum topics to be delivered during the Academic Year.

 If you would like more information about the curriulcum topics please speak to the class teachers.
-The current National Curriculum can be found on the Government website:
+The current National Curriculum "A guide for parents" is attached:

 Other ways in which you can help your child